 On-site interviews are required.
 Qualified applicants will be contacted to schedule an interview after the application materials are reviewed.
 Because on-site completion of a brief work sample is part of the application process, personal interviews are required (i.e., no telephone interviews).

 Caveat

-Though internship offers are made in February, actual employment in September is contingent on passing a physical examination (including a drug screening) and a security clearance following fingerprinting.
-If this brochure was downloaded off of our web site, please see the "Letter from Human Resources" letter that is linked to the application section of our page.
-This letter describes the security clearance screening process.
+Although internship offers are made in February, actual employment in September is contingent on passing a physical examination (including a drug screening) and a security clearance following fingerprinting.

 CONDITIONS OF INTERNSHIP

 The Requirements